rmcd-mscb/bmi-cdi-presentation/CDI_Presentation.md

 Note:
 - model run-time interaction
 - Data-services example
+- PRMS is Fortran and we're running it in Python!
-- If your a modeler how much fun this is!
+- If your a modeler - how much fun this is!

 ---